liz-kusanagi/liz-kusanagi/README.md

 - 👀 I’m interested in information security
 - 🌱 I’m currently learning bash and python to prepare for the OSCP
 - 💞️ I’m looking to collaborate on open source tools!
-- 📫 How to reach me..
+- 📫 How to reach me:
+          liz_kusanagi on twitter

 <!---
 liz-kusanagi/liz-kusanagi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.